cognitiveprince/paradox_docs/getting started.md

     Step 4.
 The image will be displayed in the GreyScl Circle Detection block.
 1. Gaussian Blur

+    Step 1.
+Take the read image block click on the select button and select the image you want to read.

+    Step 2.
+Take the Gaussian Blur block and connect it to the read image block.

+    Step 3.
+Enter the ksize field with the values you want.

+    Step 4.
+The image will be displayed in the Gaussian Blur block.
 1. Bitwise op

     Step 1.
 Take the read image blocks select the imagees that you want to alter.